Juniper/wistar/docs/getting_started.rst

 Before you begin, you'll need to install Wistar.
 Instructions for doing this on an Ubuntu system or VM can be found here_.

-Supported Virtual Machine Image types
+Supported Virtual Machine image types
 -------------------------------------

 Once you have a Wistar instance up and running, you'll need to upload a couple of images.
 Wistar has full support